risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 ### Deploy the Debezium connector for PostgreSQL

 You need to download and configure the [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html), and then add the configuration to your Kafka Connect cluster.
-For details, see [Deployment](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-deployment) section.
+For details, see the [Deployment](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-deployment) section.

 ### Create a materialized source using the Kafka connector